mjhea0/python-ruby/readme.md

 ### More differences

-As you can imagine, there are many more differences that just the syntax and philophies of the two languages.
+As you can imagine, there are many more differences that just the syntax and philosophies of the two languages.
 Let's quickly look at some examples.

 #### Learning Curve

-Without a doubt, Python is much easier to learn because of how the language is structed - and how explicit it is.
+Without a doubt, Python is much easier to learn because of how the language is structured - and how explicit it is.
 One can literally become proficient in less than two months.
 Ruby takes much longer to learn due to its flexibility.
 Beneath the elegant surface, there's a lot of magic happening.
 It takes a while to grasp exactly what is happening.
 It can take upwards of six months to become proficient in Ruby.

 You can see just how explicit Python is based on this example: